css-for-js/mini-component-library/README.md

 - `Icon`, an icon component that uses `react-feather` to render various icons
 - `VisuallyHidden`, a component that allows us to make text available to screen-reader users, but not to sighted users.

+Additionally, all of the colors you'll need are indexed in `constants.js`.

 All components in this project use [the `Roboto` font](https://fonts.google.com/specimen/Roboto).
 This font is already included in the Storybook environment, and is already applied to all elements.
 It comes in two weights:

 - 400 (default)